raspibolt/raspibolt/guide/bonus/bitcoin/fulcrum.md

 ### Backup the database

-Because the sync can take up to 4 days and more, it is recommended to have at least any backup of the database.
-It doesn't need to be the latest one and you can backup only once, it is still better to sync for a few hours instead of week (from scratch).
-Should be done on external drive.
+Because the sync can take ~3.5 to 4 days, it is recommended to have at least any backup of the database.
+It doesn't need to be the latest one and you can backup only once.
+It is still better to sync for a few hours instead of a week (from scratch).
+Should be done on an external drive.
+Remember to stop Fulcrum before with `sudo systemctl stop fulcrum` command.

 ## For the future: Fulcrum upgrade